s4bishi/Batch-enhance-CBZ/README.md

  - Have this bat in the
  - The following directory structure:

-ESRGAN_April_2022         # Folder containing the ESRGAN executables
+ESRGAN_April_2022
- - inputcbz               # Folder containing the CBZ files to process (name must match)
+ - inputcbz
     - your_comics.cbz
  - process_cbz.bat
  - realesrgan-ncnn-vulkan.exe
  - UPSCALE_animevideov3_x2.bat
- - input                    # Folder for extracted images (cleared after each processing)
+ - input
- - output                   # Folder for enhanced images (cleared after each processing)
+ - output
- - RESULTS                  # Folder for storing processed CBZ files
+ - RESULTS
  - other files

 # Usage
  - Double-click process_cbz.bat
 # Acknowledgements
 ESRGAN - The Enhanced Super Resolution Generative Adversarial Network used for image enhancement https://github.com/xinntao/Real-ESRGAN

 7-Zip - Used for file extraction and compression.